-This information applies to Facebook, Pinterest, Instagram, and other social media distribution channels.
-If you have questions about the requirements or allowable/unallowables listed in this section, ask your MFF Project Manager.
+This information applies to all social media platforms (e.g., Facebook, Instagram, TikTok, YouTube, etc.) Please go to the Resources section of the SNAP-Ed at MFF website (https://snaped.michiganfitness.org/resources) for additional information and tools when using social media.
+If you have questions about the requirements and/or allowables/unallowables listed in this section, contact your MFF Project Manager.